Willy-JL/F95Checker/README.md

 - The only way to switch back to regular version is to export+import threads, database is not compatible.
 - If you are using F95CheckerX report all issues to this repo, I will forward them to F95Checker if necessary.
 - F95CheckerX creates folders separate from your F95Checker installation to avoid any conflicts and loss of data.
-- Treat every release of F95CheckerX as beta, if you want stable version get latest release of F95Checker [here](https://github.com/Willy-JL/F95Checker/releases/latest)
+- Treat every release of F95CheckerX as beta, if you want stable version get latest release of standard F95Checker [here](https://github.com/Willy-JL/F95Checker/releases/latest).